frochet/jobUCL2013/labs/packetdrill_lab/README.rst

 Packetdrill has a syntax close to the output of tcpdump.
-The syntax of the beginning of each line isd given by the following figure.
+The syntax of the beginning of each line is given by the following figure.

   .. figure:: ../../png/labs/packetdrill/syntax_packetdrill.png
      :align: center
      :scale: 100

+"<" denotes an incoming packet going to the kernel
+">" denotes an outgoing packet comming from the kernel

+Then you have a synthax close to a tcpdump output.
+When TCP doesn't behave like your script, packetdrill raise an error and prints the actual packet and the desired packet.

 Instructions
 ------------